-Annex III: First Meeting Photos
+Annex II: First Meeting Photos

-Annex IV: Relevant Readings
+Annex III: Relevant Readings

-- Information about the First Meeting: https://unpan.un.org/sites/unpan.un.org/files/Standards%20of%20Excellence%20%20(5).pdf - Standards of Excellence for Public Administration Education and Training.
+- Information about the First Meeting: unpan.un.org/sites/default/files/Booklet of First Meeting.pdf - Standards of Excellence for Public Administration Education and Training.
 United Nations Department of Economic and Social Affairs /International Association of Schools and Institutes of Administration, Task Force on Standards of Excellence for Public Administration Education and Training.
-Final Report (February 2008) https://unpan.un.org/sites/unpan.un.org/files/UN-IASIA Standards%20(1).pdf - Report on Changing Mindsets to Realize the 2030 Agenda for Sustainable Development https://unpan.un.org/node/1479
+Final Report (February 2008) Final Report of the Standard of Excellence in Public Administration Education (un.org) - Report on Changing Mindsets to Realize the 2030 Agenda for Sustainable Development Report on Changing Mindsets to Realize the 2030 Agenda for Sustainable Development | UNPAN